Zren/chrome-extension-imagus/README.md

 # Imagus mod(my edition)

 forked(copied and modified) from community edition(their explanation down below, things are outdated though idk how much is still true)

 ## Instructions

-For ***chrome***, just enable developer mode in chrome://extensions and drag the [release](https://github.com/TheFantasticWarrior/chrome-extension-imagus/releases) zip in.
+For **_chrome_**, just enable developer mode in chrome://extensions and drag the [release](https://github.com/TheFantasticWarrior/chrome-extension-imagus/releases) zip in.
 If it fails, either restart chrome without turning dev mode off and try again, or unzip to a place you won't delete, click "load unpacked", then select the folder.

-For ***firefox***, use the [official add-ons page](https://addons.mozilla.org/en-US/firefox/addon/imagus-mod/) for download and more info about this mod.
+For **_firefox_**, use the [official add-ons page](https://addons.mozilla.org/en-US/firefox/addon/imagus-mod/) for download and more info about this mod.

-for site support checkout [r/imagus](https://www.reddit.com/r/imagus/), for bug report you can visit the subreddit QnA to confirm the bug is on my end
+For site support checkout [r/imagus](https://www.reddit.com/r/imagus/), for bug report you can visit the subreddit [FAQ](http://forum.ru-board.com/topic.cgi?forum=5&topic=50874&start=0&limit=1&m=7#1) to confirm the bug is on my end before submitting issues

 # Imagus (Community Edition)